 White Bordeaux Wine from the Left Bank and Medoc

 White Bordeaux wine is also produced in other appellations.
-Today, close to 200 hectares in the Medoc are planted with white wine grape varieties, with more plantings taking place all the time.
+Today, more than 200 hectares in the Medoc are planted with white wine grape varieties, with more plantings taking place all the time.
 Close to 100 different producers in the Medoc are making white Bordeaux wine.
 In fact, although in small amounts, white wine production has been taking place in the Medoc since the late 1800s.
 Saransot-Dupre and Loudenne were some of the pioneers that have continually made white Bordeaux in the Left Bank since the 1890s.

 It is important to remember that due to AOC laws and allowable white wine grape varieties, White Bordeaux wine from the Medoc has been sold as a generic AOC Bordeaux Blanc since the appellation laws were created.
 That is changing in 2025.
 Vintners will be given the choice to sell their wine as a Medoc Blanc or AOC Bordeaux Blanc.